 - Ph.D., Computer Science, University of Colorado at Boulder, 2006

 - MS, Computer Science, University of Colorado at Boulder, 2001

 - BS, Civil Engineering, Princeton University, 1996

 - Association for Computing Machinery

 - IEEE Computer Society

-Dr. Rutherford’s research activities revolve around aspects of software system engineering and security for mobile, embedded, distributed, and parallel systems.
+Dr. Rutherford's research activities revolve around aspects of software system engineering and security for mobile, embedded, distributed, and parallel systems.
 He has published in the areas of unmanned / autonomous systems, software testing, cyber-physical systems, distributed stream processing, software engineering, distributed systems, content-based networking, model-driven development, generative programming and software configuration management.
-Dr. Rutherfords research projects are informed and applied to many of the collaborative, cross-disciplinary groups he is associated with.
-Currently, Dr. Rutherford is the Associate Director of (DU2SL) the DU Unmanned Systems Laboratory, is a member of CRISP, the Colorado Research Institute for Security and Privacy, is an affiliate of the Cooperative Mechatronics Laboratory, and an active member of the NSF I/UCRC on Safety, Security and Rescue (SSR-RC).
+Dr. Rutherford's research projects are informed and applied to many of the collaborative, cross-disciplinary groups he is associated with.
+Currently, Dr. Rutherford is the Associate Director of (DU2SL) the DU Unmanned Systems Laboratory.

 - Real-time, GPU-based pose estimation of a UAV for autonomous takeoff and landing